hikaruyamagishi/hikaruyamagishi.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate in Political Science at Yale University studying comparative politics and comparative political economy.
-I have a special interest in Japan, where I examine various realizations of my core theoretical interest, economic and political market failure.
+I have a special interest in Japan, where I examine various instances of economic and political market inefficiency and failure.
 My dissertation explores the causes and consequences of one such example in the context of political party competition: problems of opposition coordination.
 My research is multi-method.

 My work is supported by the [Japan Foundation Center for Global Partnership](https://www.cgp.org/), the [Council on East Asian Studies at Yale University](https://ceas.yale.edu/), and the [Whitney and Betty MacMillan Center for International and Area Studies at Yale](https://macmillan.yale.edu/).